 What actions are illegal while driving?
 The overwhelming majority of drivers in Washington understand the state’s basic traffic regulations: you must follow the speed limit, bring your vehicle to a complete stop at red lights and stop signs, wait until it is safe to merge into another lane, etc. However, some of the laws have changed.
-There are no more restrictions on what you can do while you are driving.
 In this article, we will discuss what actions are illegal while driving in Washington State.

 Indeed, in recent years, new distracted driving laws have been enacted.
 For example, in 2017, lawmakers passed the Driving Under the Influence of Electronics Act (E-DUI law).
 There is still some confusion regarding what exactly the law allows.
 Here, our Seattle car accident attorneys seek to provide some much needed clarity to the issue.

 Four Illegal Actions While Driving in Washington State